+'''

+:param ad_object: Either an ADObject object or string distinguished name referencing.

+→ the object to be modified.

+:param attribute_to_value_map: A dictionary mapping string LDAP attribute names to

+→values that will be used

+in the modification operation.
+Values may either be

+→primitives, such as strings,

+bytes, and numbers if a single value will be appended.

+→ Values may

+also be iterables such as sets and lists if multiple...

+→values will be appended

+to the attributes.

+:param controls: LDAP controls to use during the modification operation.

+:param raise_exception_on_failure: If true, an exception will be raised with

+→additional details if the modify

+fails.

-also be iterables such as sets and lists if multiple →values will be appended to the attributes. :param controls: LDAP controls to use during the modification operation. :param raise_exception_on_failure: If true, an exception will be raised with →additional details if the modify fails. :param skip_validation: If true, assume all distinguished names exist and do not →look them up.
+:param skip_validation: If true, assume all distinguished names exist and do not

+→look them up.

 Defaults to False.
-This can be used to make this function. \rightarrowmore performant when the caller knows all the distinguished names being specified. ⇒are valid, as it performs far fewer queries. :returns: True if the operation succeeds, False otherwise. :raises: InvalidLdapParameterException if any attributes or values are malformed. :raises: ObjectNotFoundException if a distinguished name is specified and cannot be - found :raises: AttributeModificationException if raise_exception_on_failure is True and we -fail :raises: Other LDAP exceptions from the ldap3 library if the connection is →configured to raise exceptions and issues are seen such as determining that a value is malformed based on the ⇒server schema. atomic_append_to_attributes_for_user(self, user: Union[str, ms_active_directory.core.ad →objects.ADUser], attribute_to_value_map: dict, controls: List[ldap3.protocol.rfc4511. →Control] = None, raise_exception_on_failure: bool = True, skip_validation: bool = →False) -> bool Atomically append values to multiple attributes for a user in the domain. :param user: Either an ADUser object or string name referencing the user to be. →modified. :param attribute_to_value_map: A dictionary mapping string LDAP attribute names to →values that will be used in the modification operation.
-Values may either be ⇒primitives, such as strings, bytes, and numbers if a single value will be appended. → Values may also be iterables such as sets and lists if multiple... →values will be appended to the attributes. :param controls: LDAP controls to use during the modification operation. :param raise_exception_on_failure: If true, an exception will be raised with →additional details if the modify (continues on next page) '''
+This can be used to make this function.

+→more performant when

+the caller knows all the distinguished names being specified.

+⇒are valid, as it

+performs far fewer queries.

+:returns: True if the operation succeeds, False otherwise.

+:raises: InvalidLdapParameterException if any attributes or values are malformed.

+:raises: ObjectNotFoundException if a distinguished name is specified and cannot be

+-found

+:raises: AttributeModificationException if raise_exception_on_failure is True and we

+-fail

+:raises: Other LDAP exceptions from the ldap3 library if the connection is

+→configured to raise exceptions and

+issues are seen such as determining that a value is malformed based on the

+→server schema.

+atomic_append_to_attributes_for_user(self, user: Union[str, ms_active_directory.core.ad

+→objects.ADUser], attribute_to_value_map: dict, controls: List[ldap3.protocol.rfc4511.

+→False) -> bool

+Atomically append values to multiple attributes for a user in the domain.

+:param user: Either an ADUser object or string name referencing the user to be.

+→modified.

+:param attribute_to_value_map: A dictionary mapping string LDAP attribute names to

+⇒values that will be used

+in the modification operation.
+Values may either be

+→primitives, such as strings,

+bytes, and numbers if a single value will be appended.

+→ Values may

+also be iterables such as sets and lists if multiple...

+→values will be appended

+to the attributes.

+:param controls: LDAP controls to use during the modification operation.

+:param raise_exception_on_failure: If true, an exception will be raised with

+→additional details if the modify

+(continues on next page)

+'''

 ''' fails. :param skip_validation: If true, assume all distinguished names exist and do not →look them up.
 Defaults to False.
-This can be used to make this function. →more performant when the caller knows all the distinguished names being specified ⇒are valid, as it performs far fewer queries. :returns: True if the operation succeeds, False otherwise. :raises: InvalidLdapParameterException if any attributes or values are malformed. :raises: ObjectNotFoundException if a distinguished name is specified and cannot be ... :raises: AttributeModificationException if raise_exception_on_failure is True and we :raises: Other LDAP exceptions from the ldap3 library if the connection is →configured to raise exceptions and issues are seen such as determining that a value is malformed based on the. ⇒server schema. '''
+This can be used to make this function. →more performant when the caller knows all the distinguished names being specified ⇒are valid, as it performs far fewer queries. :returns: True if the operation succeeds.
+False otherwise. :raises: InvalidLdapParameterException if any attributes or values are malformed. :raises: ObjectNotFoundException if a distinguished name is specified and cannot be. :raises: AttributeModificationException if raise_exception_on_failure is True and we :raises: Other LDAP exceptions from the ldap3 library if the connection is →configured to raise exceptions and issues are seen such as determining that a value is malformed based on the →server schema. '''